 Can you do Handstands during Pregnancy?

-Most people will tell you a resounding NO, and many of my trainees have told me that they were told to stop in their pregnancies... but like the proper answer to all good questions, it starts with "it depends"...
-And a few more questions.
+If you ask this question, most people will tell you a resounding NO, and many of my trainees have told me that they were told to stop in their pregnancies... but like the proper answer to all good questions, it starts with "it depends".
+And a few more questions...

 A little over a month later, and the handstand situation had deteriorated somewhat to this: